-- A. After you have completed your high school eligibility in the sport of football, basketball, soccer, or volleyball, you may participate in three (3) all-star contests in any of these sports and still play for other school teams, provided the high school season in that sport has been completed.
-You may lose your eligibility for other interscholastic sports if you play in all-star competition in any of these sports under any other conditions. - B. You are not restricted from participating in all-star competition in sports other than football, basketball, soccer, or volleyball, except that you may not do so during the school season for the sport.
+- A. After you have completed your high school eligibility in any IHSA sport, you may participate in three (3) all-star contests. - B. You may lose your eligibility for interscholastic sports if you play in all-star competition under any other conditions.